-Orientation for all new campus students will take place during the first week of classes of a new semester.
+Orientation for all new students will take place before the beginning of each semester.
 Orientation for all new online students will be ongoing before and during the first week of the student's first semester.
 The purpose of this orientation is to familiarize the new student with the policies and procedures of AAMI.
 Each campus student will receive a Student Handbook and policies will be reviewed.
 A copy of the Student Handbook is available on the AAMI website.
 As required in Section 1213 of the Higher Education Act of 1965 (HEA) as amended by the Drug-Free Schools and Communities Act Amendments of 1989, a drug and alcohol abuse program will be presented, as well as the Policy Against Discrimination including sexual harassment.